-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Why him: Tensions between Wilson and the Seahawks came to the forefront last season, and the quarterback has reportedly shared with the team a list of acceptable trade destinations (Dallas, New Orleans, Las Vegas and Chicago) that he’d consider if Seattle wanted to move him.

 Why not: Wilson has a no-trade clause, and even if he’s willing to waive it, the Seahawks would have to be willing to eat $26 million in dead money — money that would count against their salary cap this year.
-Coach Pete Carroll also doesn’t have clear successor ready to fill Wilson’s shoes.
-For Washington, acquiring a player of Wilson’s caliber would likely cost it multiple first-round picks and maybe a veteran as well.
+Coach Pete Carroll also doesn’t have a clear successor ready to fill Wilson’s shoes.
+For Washington, acquiring a player of Wilson’s caliber would probably cost it multiple first-round picks and maybe a veteran as well.

 Key stat: 9.89 — Wilson’s average air yards per attempt last season, the highest in the league.